 Crayola ColorCycle will accept all brands of plastic markers, not just Crayola markers.
 That includes dry erase markers and highlighters!
 ColorCycle will eliminate placing hundreds of tons of markers into landfills.

 Who can participate in the ColorCycle program?
 Is it available to schools outside of the United States?

-Any school, kindergarten through 12th grade in the contiguous 48 United States and some areas in Canada can participate.
-Unfortunately, there are geographic areas that are not included in this initial phase.
-Canada is piloting the program this year.
-Please check the ColorCycle registration page to see if your postal code is included in our Canadian pilot program.
+Any school, kindergarten through 12th grade in the contiguous 48 United States (excludes Hawaii, Alaska and Puerto Rico) and some areas in Canada can participate.
+Unfortunately, there are geographic areas that are not included at this time.
+Please check the ColorCycle registration page to see if your postal code is included in our Canadian program.

 Why are consumers, daycare centers and preschools not eligible to participate?